 Interest expense.
-Interest expense is primarily attributable to our term loan with Hercules for the three months ended March 31, 2016 and to our term loans with Hercules and Oxford Finance LLC, or Oxford, for the three months ended March 31, 2015.
-Interest expense also includes the amortization of the discount associated with allocating value to the common stock warrants issued to Hercules and Oxford and the amortization of the deferred financing costs associated with the term loans.
+Interest expense is primarily attributable to our term loan with Hercules for the three months ended September 30, 2016 and 2015, respectively.
+Interest expense also includes the amortization of the discount associated with allocating value to the common stock warrants issued to Hercules, the amortization of the deferred financing costs associated with the term loan and the accrual of the final payment due to Hercules.